siqirua/tp/docs/UserGuide.md

 ### Calculating statistics of a graded component : `compStats`

-Calculates the statistics of all students of a specific graded component.
+Calculates statistics of all student scores of a specific graded component.

 Format: `compStats c/COMP_NAME [st/STATS] [g/TUTORIAL_GRP]`